 In April 2018, the Company commenced diamond drilling.
 Geophysical surveys, completed in January 2018, supported target selection and corresponding drill hole locations over the exploration area.

-On August 27, 2018 Company reported results of the Phase 1 drill program.
-The Company completed the first phase of drilling with five deep holes totaling 3,500 m.
-The drill program focused on exploration and expansion of the large zinc resources outlined in the West Desert PEA.
+On June 6, 2018 and August 27, 2018, the Company reported results of the drill program.
+The Company completed five deep holes totaling 3,500 m which focused on exploration and expansion of the large zinc resources outlined in the West Desert PEA.

-Highlights of the 2018 Phase 1 drill program
+Highlights of the 2018 drill program